 No prior DRUG deferral program being used

 May have only ONE prior Misdemeanor Conviction, except: DWI, No prior drug deferral, No prior conviction, no other violent or abusive in nature charges, no felony convictions, and if over 21 yrs. old- no convictions in the past 5 years.

 Process: Your case is deferred for ONE year, substance abuse assessment and treatment recommendations (15 hour minimum), 50 hrs. of community service, random drug screens ($30), and $250.00 program fees and court costs.

 Drug Diversion (Level 3)

 Only offered for those who are 21 yrs. old and under, and who are already enrolled in 1st Offender Diversion, who pick up another new drug drug/alcohol charge.
 This would not apply to Level 2 and does not apply for more than one charge.
 This would be a new deferral agreement for a term of one year.
 The good news is that both cases will be dismissed together if the client is successful in completion.

 Process: New pending case is deferred for ONE year, the old deferral is to be continued to the new compliance date, there will be random drug screens- each costing $30.00, Substance Abuse Assessment and recommended treatment, and $250.00 program fee and court costs.

 We strongly suggest contacting an attorney to find out your options and to make sure that these charges you are facing are handled in the appropriate manner.
-At Matheson Law Office we always offer free consultations to potential clients and walk them through the legal process.
+At Matheson & Associates we always offer free consultations to potential clients and walk them through the legal process.